How to File a DMCA Takedown on Xvideos (2026 Guide)

 Once Xvideos receives your notice, the typical sequence is:

-Step 4 — Account action.
-Under Section 512(i), Xvideos must terminate the accounts of repeat infringers.
+Step 4.
+Account action.
+Under Section 512(i), Xvideos must terminate the accounts of repeat infringers to keep its safe harbor.
 Multiple takedown notices against the same uploader can result in permanent account suspension.

 The Counter-Notification Process

-If your content was removed from Xvideos in response to a DMCA notice that you believe was filed in error or in bad faith, you have the right to submit a counter-notification.
+If your content was removed from Xvideos in response to a DMCA notice that you believe was filed in error or in bad faith, you can submit a counter-notification.

 A valid counter-notification under 17 U.S.C. § 512(g)(3) must include: